 The 2nd and 6th are standout holes.
 The second is brilliantly simple and demands a placed tee shot and an accurate second.
 The 6th is a two-shot par 3 or risk and reward single shot hole.

 It’s 9 holes of fun and is a quick round after the ferry from Shiskine.
 Play it on the way over or before Dunaverty.
-It’s 30 minutes from Campbeltown as opposed to just 15 minutes from Campbeltown to Dunaverty.
 Read more about Carradale Golf Club on its dedicated page.

 A new-old links with terrific heritage, amazing ambiance, and facilities to swoon over.
 There is the Himalayas Putting Green, 6-Hole Wee Course named the Willie Campbell.
 The putting green and short game area are steps from the first tee and the 18 holes that follow are some of the best in the UK & Ireland.